jzav/silent-runner/README.md

 SilentRunner.exe [SilentRunner options...] -c "<raw-cmd>"
 ```

-In Raw mode, `-c` consumes the following argument as the complete raw
+In Raw mode, `-c` must be immediately followed by the complete raw command
-command string.
-Enclose the command in quotes when needed to keep it as
+string as a single argument.
+Enclose the command in quotes when necessary to
-a single argument.
+preserve it as one argument.

 ------------------------------------------------------------------------